What Is Emotional Intelligence?

 Components of Emotional Intelligence

-In the book “Emotional intelligence: Why it can matter more than IQ”, one of the most popular psychologists Daniel Goleman lays out five key components of emotional intelligence.
+In the book “Emotional intelligence: Why it can matter more than IQ”, one of the most popular psychologists, Daniel Goleman, lays out five key components of emotional intelligence.

-Empathy is very important for every working person, especially for people in leadership roles.
+4. Empathy: Empathy is very important for every working person, especially for people in leadership roles.
 It is very important to put oneself in the other person’s shoes to ensure there is a good mutual connection between the employees.

-A person with high EI always cares for others and also tends to get along well with everyone.
+5. Social Skills: A person with high EI always cares for others and also tends to get along well with everyone.

 Why does Emotional Intelligence Matter?